 Unhappy experiences in childhood or in relationships can increase the risk of depression, while good experiences such as a close relationship with a parent or friend or feeling that you have a ‘purpose in life’ can be protective.

-Alcohol and recreational drugs
+Alcohol, smoking and recreational drugs